Buy the book at cambridge.org/us/academic/subjects/religion/church-history/st-pauls-outside-walls-roman-basilica-antiquity-modern-era?format=HB

 Research Collaborator for Corpus Cosmatorum: The Churches of the City or Rome in the Middle Ages, 1050-1300.
 Project based at Università della Svizzera Italiana and Universität Zürich.

-Augmented Dartmouth and Eyenotes (Download AR interface for culture objects on campus) (Funded by the Samuel H. Kress Foundation, the Office of the Provost, and the Leslie Center of Dartmouth College)
+Augmendo / Augmented Dartmouth (Download AR interface for culture objects on campus) (Funded by the Samuel H. Kress Foundation, the Office of the Provost, and the Leslie Center of Dartmouth College)